Which 7 English language structures are academic?

 – Provide examples of each language structure to help guide the reader toward academic success

-As was explained in some detail in Lesson 1, any native or non-native student, tutor or researcher that uses English as their primary language in academia will be required to learn the grammar, style, register and vocabulary that’s most appropriate when speaking or writing academically.
-To assist learners in doing this more effectively, this second lesson next aims to outline and exemplify the seven language structures which are most commonly used in academic English (EAP).
+As was explained in some detail in Chapter 1, any native or non-native student, tutor or researcher that uses English as their primary language in academia will be required to learn the grammar, style, register and vocabulary that’s most appropriate when speaking or writing academically.
+To assist learners in doing this more effectively, this second chapter next aims to outline and exemplify the seven language structures which are most commonly used in academic English (EAP).

 Students may wish to bookmark and return to the following seven language structures so that they can most effectively use them when completing academic assignments – such as essays or presentations.
 Additionally, it’s worth noting that there are a considerable number of academic word lists available online that may be used to determine specific vocabulary items, such as those that are most appropriate for academic research.
 Lists such as these are able to provide students with the most common (and unique) words, phrases and collocations that are used within academic texts and contexts.

 1. Cohesive Devices

 Cohesion is the study of the grammatical and lexical structures that bind a text and that reinforce and clarify its meaning.
 Successful cohesion is not only extremely important in academic writing, but it’s also a fairly complicated and rule dependent concept.
 Because of this complexity, students may wish to study our short reader on cohesive devices to further improve their knowledge of academic language.
 For the purposes of this short reader however, it’s enough to know that the devices that create cohesion within and across a text can be broadly split into two categories: cohesive types and cohesive functions.
 Examples of these types and functions are provided for your reference below:

 2. Hedging Language